vikasgautam18/kafka-beginning/readme.md

             false, KAFKA_TOPIC);
 ```

-Now that the embedded serveris fired up, one can start producing and consuming data.
+Now that the embedded server is fired up, one can start producing and consuming data.

 **Example set up for a consumer:**